analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A

-### Creating a Peripheral Project from an Example
+### Creating a I/O Peripheral Project

-Once installed, run Eclipse which is included in the SDK.
-Create a new Maxim Microcontroller project.
+The SDK contains example projects for all integrated peripherals, such as I2C, GPIO, and UART.
+These can be used as a template for your own projects.
+To do this select "New"->"Maxim Microcontrollers" within clipse as demonstrated below.

 ![](maxim_microcontrollers.png)